nasa/ow_autonomy/src/plans/README.md

 5. TorqueTest: Overtorque detection.
 This plan attempts to push the scoop into the ground, which creates joint over-torquing warnings and errors.

+6. Continuous: non-terminating plan that performs continuous operations, useful as a stress/load test.